 A young monk once asked the wise tea master Lao Cha:

-– Sensei, how come Lapsang Souchong tastes so good and so comforting, especially in the evening?
+– Shifu, how come Lapsang Souchong tastes so good and so comforting, especially in the evening?
 Every time I drink it I get so cozy.

 – The secret lies in the smell of a campfire.
 Mr. Wen, who made this tea, makes sure that the tea gets nicely fried by the rising smoke of pinewood.
-This smoke gets absorbed by the gentle tea leaves so later at night you can enjoy the soft mellow taste with the fragrance of campfire.
+The gentle tea leaves absorb the smoke.
+Then, later at night, you can enjoy the soft mellow taste with the fragrance of a campfire.
 It’s the precise combination to make a person feel oh so cozy.

-Lapsang Souchong is the forefather of all the black teas.
-This organic Lapsang Souchong is handmade by a very experienced tea master, Mr. Wen, who is very strict about using only the traditional methods of tea making.
-Making Lapsang Souchong requires at least twenty procedures followed by withering, rolling, fermenting and other traditional crafting techniques.
+Lapsang Souchong (Zheng Shan Xiao Zhong) is certainly the forefather of all the black teas.
+Furthermore, our organic Lapsang Souchong is handmade by a very experienced tea master, Mr. Wen, who is very strict about using only the traditional methods of tea making.
+Surely, making Lapsang Souchong requires at least twenty procedures, followed by withering, rolling, fermenting, and other traditional crafting techniques.

 All of this is done in a traditional building with several floors.
 On the first floor, there is a large fireplace where the pinewood is burning and the smoke that is rising up is used for frying the tea.
-Smoke from the pinewood gets absorbed by the tea leaves and the final product results in having a scent of smoky pine.
+Naturally, the tea leaves absorb the pinewood smoke.
+Finally, the product holds the scent of smoky pine.

 - Place of Origin: Tong Mu Guan, Wuyi Mountain (elevation 1000m), Fujian Province, China